PerfectlySoft/PerfectDocs/guide/mustache.md

 Look at the [UploadEnumerator](https://github.com/PerfectlySoft/PerfectExample-UploadEnumerator) example for a more concrete example.

-### Stand-Alone Usage
+### Standalone Usage

-It is possible to use this Mustache processor in a non-web, stand-alone manner.
-You can accomplish this by either providing the path to a template file or by supplying the template data as a String.
-In either case the template content will be parsed and any values that you supply will be filled in.
+It is possible to use this Mustache processor in a non-web, standalone manner.
+You can accomplish this by either providing the path to a template file, or by supplying the template data as a string.
+In either case, the template content will be parsed, and any values that you supply will be filled in.

 The first example uses raw template text as the source.
-The second example passes in a file path for the template.
+The second example passes in a file path for the template:

 ```swift
 let templateText = "TOP {\n{{#name}}\n{{name}}{{/name}}\n}\nBOTTOM"